Using your GPU with CuPy

 Fastest CPU segmentation time = 6.294e+00 ms.

-Labelling of the segmented data
+Step 3: Labeling the segmented data

-This is called connected component labelling (CCL).
+This is called connected component labeling (CCL).
 It will replace pixel values in the segmented image - just consisting of zeros and ones - of the first connected group of pixels with the value 1 - so nothing changed, but just for that first group - the pixel values in the second group of connected pixels will all be 2, the third connected group of pixels will all have the value 3 etc.

 PYTHON